dotdoom/comicslate/README.md

 * disable HTTPS backend check in CloudFlare for the websites that do not have a valid certificate (on the Crypto page, set SSL to Flexible)

-* use `docker run` command line from below, but instead `docker run -it` and add `bash` at the end of the command.
+* use `docker run` command line from below, but instead type `docker run -it` and add `bash` at the end of the command.
 This will start a container and a shell session inside it

 * run the following commands